What can I eat on a Keto Diet?

 Common Starchy Foods to Avoid on a Keto Diet

 - Mashed potatoes

 - Sweet potatoes

-Fats are very important on a Ketogenic diet, and they make up anywhere from 65-90% of your daily calorie intake.
-In our decade plus of experience, most people who are trying to make achieve dramatic changes average around 70%.
-If a third or more of your calories are coming from fat, it becomes self-evident that the source of that fat is very important.
+Fats are very important on a ketogenic diet, and they make up anywhere from 65-90% of your daily calorie intake.
+In our decade plus of experience, most people who are trying to achieve dramatic changes average around 70%.
+If a third or more of your calories are coming from fat, it becomes self-evident that the quality of that fat is very important.

 - Canola Oil

 - Sunflower Oil

 - Soybean oil

 - Processed foods – read all ingredient lists carefully.
 Most processed foods contain these damaged, unhealthy fats.

 Keto baked goods are incredibly popular, as they give people the experience and/or feeling of eating beloved favorites from their old way of eating.
 There are recipes all over the internet for Keto bread, pancakes, cookies and much more.
 These can definitely be helpful as you transition to a Keto way of eating.
 If your choice is to give into a craving for an old favorite or to make yourself a Keto version, we definitely support the Keto alternative!
 Just watch that these don’t become a staple in your diet.
 They are more processed than simple meat and vegetables, and they can be habit forming, just like their higher carb versions.
 As you adjust to Keto, you’ll find that your tastes change and you’ll crave them less and less.